akesterson/cmdarg/README.md

     echo ${hash['key']}
     echo ${hash['other_key']}

 The long option names in this form must equal the name of a previously declared array or hash, appropriately.
 Cmdarg populates that variable directly with options for these arguments.
+Remember, arrays and hashes must be declared beforehand and must have the same name as the long argument given to their cmdarg option.

 Positional arguments and --
 ===========================